-Here, the normalized noise terms are delta-correlated, $\langle \eta_v(t)\eta_v(t')\rangle= \langle \eta_\theta(t)\eta_\theta(t')\rangle=\delta(t-t')$.
-This set of equations describes the time evolution of the load's position $\bm{r}$ and its velocity $\bm{v}$ which is composed by the velocity vector's amplitude $v$ and direction given by angle $\theta$.
-The motion is characterized by $v$ and $\theta$ that relax towards their target values, $v_c$ and $\theta_0$.
+This set of equations describes the time evolution of the load's position $\vec{r}$ and its velocity $\vec{v}$ which is composed of its magnitude $v=\sqrt{v_x^2+v_y^2}$ and direction given by angle $\theta$, defined by $\tan\theta=v_y/v_x$.
+The normalized noise terms are delta-correlated, $\langle \eta_v(t)\eta_v(t')\rangle= \langle \eta_\theta(t)\eta_\theta(t')\rangle=\delta(t-t')$.
+The motion is characterized by $v$ and $\theta$ that relax towards their preferred values, $v_c$ and $\theta_0$.
 The relaxation of $v$ towards $v_c$ corresponds to the aforementioned dimensionless friction resulting in self-propulsion.
-Simultaneously, the motion is being slowly randomized by the Gaussian stochastic variables $\eta_v$ and $\eta_\theta$, respectively ~\footnote{We note that $\theta$ is periodic with $2\pi$, therefore it is an obvious choice in the Langevin equation for $\theta$ to employ a periodic rectification force using a sine function~\cite{Schienbein1993}.}. $\tau_v$ is the time it takes for velocities $|\bm{v}|\neq v_c$ to decay towards $v_c$. $\tau_\theta$ is the time it takes for the angle $\theta\neq \theta_0$ to decay towards $\theta_0$.
-The long-range attraction to the nest due to attaching ants is encoded by a preferred direction $\theta_0$ of the velocity, with strength $\alpha_b$.
-A subtlety of the model Eqs.~(\ref{eq:langevin_r}-\ref{eq:langevin_t}) is that the velocity $v$ may formally acquire negative values.
-However, in the experimental data only very few points are close to $v=0$, in the following we can therefore safely disregard such events.
-It is also possible - if somewhat cumbersome - to include a local potential per mass unit $V(\bm{r})$, which creates an additional, spatially dependent acceleration $-\bm{\nabla} V(\bm{r})$ acting on $\bm{\dot v}$.
-This potential could be used to capture the effect of a pheromone trail, which for this species of ants is weak~\cite{Fonio2016} and can safely be disregarded for the following analysis~\cite{Note1}.
+Simultaneously, the motion is slowly randomized by the Gaussian stochastic variables $\eta_v$ and $\eta_\theta$ ~\footnote{We note that $\theta$ is periodic with $2\pi$, therefore it is an obvious choice in the Langevin equation for $\theta$ to employ a periodic rectification force using a sine function~\cite{Schienbein1993}.}.
+The spread of $v$ around $v_c$ due to randomization is quantified by $\alpha_v v_c$.
+The timescale $\tau_v$ is the time it takes for velocities $v\neq v_c$ to decay towards $v_c$ while $\tau_\theta$ is the time it takes for angles $\theta\neq \theta_0$ to decay towards $\theta_0$.
+The long-range attraction to the nest is encoded by a preferred velocity direction $\theta_0$, with strength $\alpha_{\theta}$.
+A subtlety of the model presented in Eqs.~(\ref{eq:langevin_r}-\ref{eq:langevin_t}) is that $v$ may formally acquire negative values.
+However, in the experimental data, only very few points are close to $v=0$.
+We can, therefore, safely disregard such events in the following.
+It is also possible - if somewhat cumbersome - to include a local potential per mass unit $V(\vec{r})$, which creates an additional, spatially dependent acceleration $-\vec{\nabla} V(\vec{r})$ acting on $\dot{\vec{v}}$.
+This could be used to capture the effect of potential pheromone trails guiding the load away from the preferred direction of motion $\theta_0$.
+Such are not present in our case and can safely therefore be disregarded for the following analysis~\cite{Note1}.